Pekaway/VAN_PI/VanPi-Core-OS/README.md

 9. **Confirm if any inputs are required** (typically none, everything should run automatically until you're asked to reboot and the end of the script).
 10. **Sit back and relax** while the installation proceeds.

-Once the process is complete, the Raspberry Pi will power up in Access Point Mode.
+Once the process is complete, the Raspberry Pi will power up in Access Point Mode (only if no wired connection can be established).
 Connect to it and proceed from there, or use a wired connection.

 ### **Setting Up Homebridge**